JerryLin1/PyJaC/README.md

 `city`: The city to add to the user's list.

-`country_code`: The country where the city resides in in the format of a code.
-Optional, but only if the user did not specify a country when they originally saved it.
+`optional: country_code`: The country code of the country that the city resides in.

 ***